 The site also offers an online version of AAA's Dare to Prepare workshop and lessons from the motor club's Teaching Your Teens to Drive coaching program, both of which assist families that are or soon will be learning to drive.

 Motor vehicle crashes are the leading cause of death for teens, killing nearly 6,000 teens annually.
-In 2008, over 80 teens in Wisconsin alone lost their lives in motor vehicles crashes.
+Last year, 110 young people between the ages of 16 and 20 years in Michigan lost their lives in motor vehicles crashes.
 Through safety programs, driver training and legislative efforts, AAA is an active leader in helping to reduce the number of teens injured and killed in vehicle crashes.